Devlight/PulseView/README.md

  - pulse side measure:

     allows you to set pulse side measure.
-Width or height of PulseView.
+Width or height of `PulseView`.

  - pulse count: